 By Tom Somrack, NFU Government Relations Intern

-How does less snow cover and warmer temperatures during the winter months affect your farming operation?
-Depending on the location of your farm, warmer winters can have great implications for your crops and yields.
+How do less snow cover and warmer temperatures during the winter months affect your farming operation?
+Depending on the location of your farm, warmer winters can have serious implications for your crops and yields.
 According to the Northeast and Northern Forests Regional Climate Hub Assessment of Climate Change Vulnerability and Adaptation and Mitigation Strategies, extended warm periods in late winter or early spring can cause premature blooming, followed by an extreme frost can cost growers millions.
 The report suggests that by the end of the century average temperatures may increase by as much as 8.5 degrees Fahrenheit.
 Changes like warmer winters will lengthen the growing season and will change the scope of production.

 Have you seen a difference on your farm in recent years due to a changing climate and warmer winters?
 How has climate and a change in temperatures affected the way you farm?
 Learn more by staying posted with NFU’s blog and checking out USDA’s Climate Hubs.

 Like what you’ve read?
 Check out our Climate Leaders home page, join the conversation in the NFU Climate Leaders Facebook Group, and keep up-to-date with NFU climate action by signing up for the mailing list.